What is it like to be a veteran? What does it mean to come home from war?

-As part of our War Comes Home initiative, 43 library systems across the state will present reading and discussion programs, oral history collection, story-sharing projects, art-making activities, community forums and dialogues, presentations and panel discussions, film screenings, and civic engagement and community service projects to support veterans and their families.
-Over 340 branch libraries will be involved, along with hundreds of community partners, including local veteran- and active military-serving organizations, schools, colleges, museums, cultural organizations, social service organizations, government agencies, and booksellers.
+As part of our War Comes Home initiative, 43 library systems across the state are presenting reading and discussion programs, oral history collection, story-sharing projects, art-making activities, community forums and dialogues, presentations and panel discussions, film screenings, and civic engagement and community service projects to support veterans and their families.
+Over 340 branch libraries are involved, along with hundreds of community partners, including local veteran- and active military-serving organizations, schools, colleges, museums, cultural organizations, social service organizations, government agencies, and booksellers.

-We are also excited to announce that Karl Marlantes will be on tour to speak with community audiences in Northern California the week of October 6 and Southern California the week of November 16.
+We are also excited to announce that Karl Marlantes is touring to speak with community audiences in Northern California the week of October 6 and Southern California the week of November 16.

 We want YOU to participate!

 - Read the book!
 Get a copy from your local bookseller or library or through online vendors.

 - Attend programs at your local participating CA Reads library (click for map).

 - Organize a reading group at your workplace, school, veterans agency, or civic or faith-based organization, using our free discussion guide which includes questions, an author interview, and other helpful resources.
 Special discounts on bulk purchases are available through the publisher – contact Felicia Kelley for details.